typohnebild/numpy-vs-mir/README.md

 When Numba is used, there is no big difference between the Intel Python distribution, that uses the Intel MKL and the "plain" Python version accelerated with Openblas.
-In the runs where Numba is not used, the Intel version is slower than the Openblas version, but runs more FLOP/s for problem sizes above 1500.
+In the runs where Numba is not used, the Intel version is slower than the Openblas version, but runs more FLOP/s for problem sizes above 800.
 One aspect that possibly plays into is the relatively old NumPy version that is used in the Intel Python distribution.
-The stepwise time curve is caused by the increased multigrid-level for the corresponding problem size (see [table](#table-multigrid-cycles)).
+The smaller steps in the time curve are caused by the increased multigrid-level for the corresponding problem size (see [table](#table-multigrid-cycles)).
-These larger jumps in the required time also influence the ups and downs of the FLOP/s values accordingly and result in a serrated pattern.
+These jumps in the required execution time also influence the ups and downs of the FLOP/s values accordingly.

 ### Benchmarks combined